 There are several options when it comes to your selection of chicken.
 Feel free to use a rotisserie, baked, broiled or canned chicken.

-A few extra additions might include a couple tablespoons of pickle relish, a chopped hard-boiled egg or two, diced red peppers and/or fresh cilantro.
+A few extra additions might include a couple of tablespoons of pickle relish, a chopped hard-boiled egg or two, diced red peppers, and/or fresh cilantro.
 You can even play around with extra seasonings such as a pinch or two of curry and red or black pepper.

 Fresh garden ripe tomatoes are always the best.
 However since I made this recipe during the off-season, I purchased tomatoes at the grocery store.

 I like to nestle Rustic Chicken Salad Stuffed Tomatoes on top of a bed of crisp fresh lettuce.
 A sprig or two of fresh parsley works perfectly as a garnish.